 * Dates and itinerary subject to change.
 The Global Education Office reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, and/or any other unforeseen circumstances.

-Included: Tuition for 3 credits per session, accommodations, breakfasts, transportation and entrance fees to all excursions/field trips/activities as described in itinerary, welcome and farewell meals, international emergency medical insurance.
+- Transportation and entrance fees to all excursions/field trips/activities as described in itinerary,

-Not included: Airfare*, meals, passport and visa fees, local transportation, personal spending, required textbooks and/or course materials.
+Not included: Airfare*, meals, passport and visa fees, COVID-19 testing in the U.S. before departure, COVID-19 testing while abroad, vaccinations, local transportation, personal spending, required textbooks and/or course materials.

 Application Deposit: A non-refundable program deposit of $200 must be received by the application deadline.
 This fee is paid online through the MasonAbroad application system and is included in the program fee.